project-kieran/user-management-exercise/README.md

 Each of these screens should contain appropriate data validation, which is communicated to the end user.

+#### Kieran's notes

+This section is fully functional and tested, but I'm aware that it could be more visually pleasing and could use more user dialogs.

 ### 4. Data Logging (Advanced)

 Extend the system to capture log information regarding primary actions performed on each user in the app.